ARC 201 Architectural Design: Environment

 Projects in ARC 202 focus on the relationship between idea and form, supported by theories of architectural ordering principles, spatial arrangements, and form.
 Students investigate composition and precedent in an analogous manner to develop a repertoire of conceptual form generators.

-ARC 301 Architectural Design: Tectonic
+ARC 301 Architectural Design: Tectonics

 This studio offers an introduction to the fundamentals of building systems in architectural design.
 Projects emphasize tectonics, material assemblies, and strategies that incorporate building technologies into the design process.